sjvrijn/multi-level-co-surrogates/README.md

 ### scripts

 Experiment and post-processing scripts.
+The scripts in `experiments` create the data files and will store them in the `files/` folder, while the scripts in `processing` use the data files from `files/` and store the results in `plots/`.
+Both folders will be created automatically if they do not yet exist.
 Details on each script can be found in the file's docstring.

 ### tests